-11. In conclusion we may discuss a little further the conception of 'moral' risk, raised in § 8 and at the end of § 9.
+11. In conclusion we may discuss a little further the conception of 'moral 'risk, raised in § 8 and at the end of § 9.
 Bernoulli's formula crystallises the undoubted truth that the value of a sum of money to a man varies according to the amount he already possesses.
-But does the value of an amount of goodness also vary in this way?
-May it not be true that the addition of a given good to a man who already enjoys much good is less good than its bestowal on a man who has little?
-If this is the case, it follows that a smaller but relatively certain good is better than a greater but proportionately more uncertain good.
+But does the value of an amount of goodness also vary in this way ?
+May it not be true that the addition of a given good to a man who already enjoys much good is less good than its bestowal on a man who has little ?
+If this is the case, it follows that a smaller but relatively certain good.